King Edward VII Academy: History

 In 1543 Thoresby's son of the same name agreed to grant four pieces of pasture in Gaywood referred to in his father's will to the corporation, on condition that it appointed a suitably qualified priest as schoolmaster to teach six children who would pray daily for his father's soul.
 The foundation's name was changed to King Edward VII Grammar School in 1903, when it was amalgamated with the King's Lynn Technical School.

 The current academy building was designed by Basil Champneys and opened in 1906 by King Edward VII.
 In 2007 the school was visited by Queen Elizabeth II as part of the centenary celebrations of the building.
 King Edward VII Academy has a sister school in Chongqing, China.

-The school became an academy on 1 September 2014, sponsored by the CWA Academy Trust, and changed its name to King Edward VII Academy.
+The school became an academy on 1 September 2014, sponsored by the College of West Anglia's CWA Academy Trust, and changed its name to King Edward VII Academy.